 There are so many amazing places in the world that choosing the perfect study abroad program can be a challenge.
 But, with this list of all Brussels has to offer the decision can be much easier.
-The city doesn't settle for second best and offers everything from the finest in desserts to stunning architecture.
+The city doesn't settle for second best, and if you study abroad in Brussels you can enjoy everything from the finest in desserts to stunning architecture.

 1. Chocolate Capital